-The TOE must provide the following specific security functionality to
+The TOE must provide the following specific security functionality to the Security IC Embedded Software:

-- Data Encryption Standard (DES),

-- Triple Data Encryption Standard (3DES),

-- Advanced Encryption Standard (AES), for SB33F1M only,

-- Elliptic Curves Cryptography on GF(p), for SB33F1M only,

-- Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-

-- Rivest-Shamir-Adleman (RSA),

-- Prime Number Generation.
+- Data Encryption Standard (DES), - Triple Data Encryption Standard (3DES), - Advanced Encryption Standard (AES), if Neslib is embedded only, - Elliptic Curves Cryptography on GF(p), if Neslib is embedded only. - Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512), if Neslib is embedded only, - Rivest-Shamir-Adleman (RSA), if Neslib is embedded only, - Prime Number Generation, if Neslib is embedded only.

 The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
-The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application environment.
+The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application any irrepresent.